-- 10.1 The University is registered with the Information Commissioner's Office as required under the Data Protection Act 1998 ("DPA 1998") under number Z7593866 to hold personal data (as defined under the DPA 1998) ("Personal Data") including sensitive personal data (as defined under DPA 1998) ("Sensitive Personal Data") on its Students and third parties, such as individuals enquiring about University services.
-The University's entry on the register can be seen on the website of the Information Commissioner's Office. - 10.2 The University will only hold and use Personal Data for the purposes stated in the register entry and/or in line with the requirements of the DPA 1998. - 10.3 The University may disclose your Personal Data to those third parties as set out in the Data Protection Policy and shall only disclose your Sensitive Personal Data with your explicit consent and/or as permitted under the DPA 1998. - 10.4 The University has set out a 'Data Protection Policy and procedures to ensure that you and the University abide by the DPA 1998 and the University follows good practice in its use of Personal Data and Sensitive Personal Data. - 10.5 The Data Protection Policy sets out information on the purposes for which Personal Data is held on students, the categories of data held, the safeguards in place, the circumstances under which the University may disclose your Personal Data and Students' responsibilities. - 10.6 The University and Students must comply with the Data Protection Policy.
+- 10.1 While you are a student at the University of Winchester and after you cease to be a student, the University needs to collect, store, use and disclose certain data about you for purposes connected with your studies, including providing services to applicants, current students and alumni. - 10.2 By applying to the University of Winchester as a student, you consent to the University collecting, storing, using and disclosing data about you for any purposes connected with your studies, your health and safety and for other legitimate reasons while you are a student, and also for certain purposes after you cease to be student as set out in the University Data protection policy.
+Data Protection Policy - 10.3 The University is registered with the Information Commissioner's Office as required under the Data Protection Act 1998 ("DPA 1998") under number Z7593866 to hold personal data (as defined under the DPA 1998) ("Personal Data") including sensitive personal data (as defined under DPA 1998) ("Sensitive Personal Data") on its Students and third parties, such as individuals enquiring about University services.
+The University's entry on the register can be seen on the website of the Information Commissioner's Office.

+- 10.4 The University will only hold and use Personal Data for the purposes stated in the register entry and/or in line with the requirements of the DPA 1998. - 10.5 The University may disclose your Personal Data to those third parties as set out in the Data Protection Policy and shall only disclose your Sensitive Personal Data with your explicit consent and/or as permitted under the DPA 1998. - 10.6 The University has set out a 'Data Protection Policy and procedures to ensure that you and the University abide by the DPA 1998 and the University follows good practice in its use of Personal Data and Sensitive Personal Data. - 10.7 The Data Protection Policy sets out information on the purposes for which Personal Data is held on students, the categories of data held, the safeguards in place, the circumstances under which the University may disclose your Personal Data and Students' responsibilities. - 10.8 The University and Students must comply with the Data Protection Policy.